RoscoeTheDog/Arduino-Temperature-Fan-Controller/README.md

 # Arduino_Temperature_Fan_Speed_Controller

 This small project was designed as an upgrade my 3D printer with a speed controller so I can make it even quieter.
-Unfortunately, I shorted the PCB design I was working with and got too lazy to continue with the project.
+Unfortunately, I shorted the PCB design I was working with and got too busy to continue with the project.
 I believe the original code was designed for an Arduino Nano but I concluded later an ATMega2560 with the extra hardware timers would be more appropriate for this application.

 Setup for Clion + PlatformIO pluggin: